 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off the Surveyor will report this in the report and will not turn them on.
-None.
+Bottled LPG supply is provided.
 Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The plumbing installation appears to be of PVC and copper pipework along with some older pipework noted.
-Bathroom fittings are to an older basic pattern.
+The plumbing installation appears to be of PVC or copper pipework.
+The shower room fittings are of a standard pattern.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is limited to open fires.
-We also understand there is a back boiler to the kitchen fire supplying the adjacent hot water cylinder.
+Heating is by way of electic radiator heaters with dual electric immersion cylinder within the loft space.
+We understand the hot water solar system has been disused.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Connected to the public sewer.
+Connected to the mains drainage system.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Various battery operated smoke detection was noted.
+Various smoke and heat detection noted.
 Fire Safety legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
-Where there is a carbon-fuelled appliance, eg. central heating boiler, open fire, wood burning stove, etc a carbon monoxide detector is also required.
+Where there is a carbon-fuelled appliance, e.g. central heating boiler, open fire, wood burning stove, etc. a carbon monoxide detector is also required.
 The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.